oelizondo/learn-git/readme.md

 $ touch hello.txt && vi hello.txt
 ```

-Don't be sacred by the last command, we just told our command line to enter the *vim* editor to add some text to your file.
+Don't be scared by the last command, we just told our command line, or terminal, to enter the *vi* editor to add some text to our file.
-Remember to press *i* to enter insert mode and start typing.
+Remember to press *i* to enter *insert* mode and start typing.

 ![Init](https://raw.githubusercontent.com/oelizondo/learn-git/master/hello_txt.png)

-After that we can exit vi pressing *esc* and *:wq*, press enter and you should be back in your terminal.
+After that we can exit vi pressing *esc* and *:wq* (wq stands for *write* and *quit*), press enter and you should be back in your terminal.
 We can check our text file typing:

 If your'e in Windows, any text editor will do, like notepad.